openzipkin/brave/brave-resteasy-spring/README.md

 # brave-resteasy-spring #

 The brave-resteasy-spring module has RESTEasy client and server support which makes the usage of Brave transparent for your application.

+## Configuration
+Tracing always needs beans of type `Brave` and `SpanNameProvider` configured.
+Make sure these are in place before proceeding.

+To setup Resteasy 2.x tracing, tell Spring to scan the package `com.github.kristofa.brave.resteasy`.
+There's nothing further needed.

+## Details
 This module contains:

 *   `BraveClientExecutionInterceptor` can be configured to be used with the RestEasy Client Framework and intercepts every client request made.